-- Disable the automatic genset starting feature of an inverter-charger or other automatic starting device before servicing the genset. - Do not wear loose clothing or jewelry near moving parts such as PTO shafts, fans, belts and pulleys. - Keep hands away from moving parts.
+- Disable the automatic genset starting feature(AGS) of an inverter-charger or other automatic starting device before servicing the genset to avoid unexpected starting. - Do not wear loose clothing or jewelry near moving parts such as PTO shafts, fans, belts and pulleys. - · Keep hands away from moving parts.